 In an earlier example, right after meeting James' child, he ends his radio message with a plea to James to let his son/daughter know how they are doing, because their child misses them.

-Finishing the violin quest for Fallout 3 and listening to it on the radio, while looking over the wasteland.
+Finishing the violin quest and listening to it on the radio, while looking over the wasteland.

 Agatha is a sweet old lady who's managed to use her musical talent and find joy in a Crapsack World.
 There's nothing about her that isn't heartwarming, and it's a colder bastard than this troper who can give the last violin in the world to anyone but her.